 In a past, not too long ago life, I used to scrapbook.
 For whatever reason, I lost interest and haven’t scrapped in a long time.
 During that time I created quite a few books.
 Where are they now?
 In a box in the closet somewhere, only to be taken out when I do a total reorganization/cleaning of the closet.
 Knowing these books ended up as dust collectors, I did not want that to happen to my guest book.

 I searched for ideas for alternative guest book ideas that I could put on display instead of in the closet.
-One of my favorite book was the fingerprint version:
+One of my favorite books was the fingerprint version:

 The problem with doing something like this was I would have to have someone to design it for me meaning I would have to probably pay a price for it.
 Plus, there just did not seem to be much room for signing.